PERT Charts: What They Are and How to Use Them

 |Task-focused, and so is better when considering the tasks from the point of view of the people completing them.

-PERT charts are excellent for situations where activities and timeframes are unpredictable and if you want to better understand tasks and the critical path.
+PERT charts are excellent for situations where activities and timeframes are unpredictable, and if you want to understand tasks and the critical path better.
 Successful projects are typically well-planned.
 A project plan outlines a project's:

 Deliverables